-8. Recruitment and Disclosure and Debarring Service (DBS) checks
+6. Recruitment and Disclosure and Debarring Service (DBS) checks

-- 8.1 Standardly, a DBS check will be undertaken when recruiting to the roles of Porter, Admissions Tutor, Schools Liaison Officer, Nurse, Counsellor, and Mental Health Adviser (when employed by the College). - 8.2 The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Counsellor or Nurse.
-References from recent previous employers will also be sought. - 8.3 It is the responsibility of the Head of Department to: - a) Inform the HR Manager when a DBS check is required for a role which is to be recruited to, so that the correct documentation can be used as part of the recruitment process; - b) Discuss with the HR Manager if uncertain whether a check is required to ensure appropriate checks are carried out.
+Standardly, a DBS check will be undertaken when recruiting to the roles of Nurse.
+The Designated Safeguarding Officer may from time to time add further roles to those which will require a DBS check.

+The College will undertake additional pre-employment checks where necessary as part of its safeguarding duty, including checking the accreditation of anyone employed by the College as a healthcare or psychotherapy professional such as a Nurse.
+References from recent previous employers will also be sought.

+It is the responsibility of the Head of Department to:

+- a) Inform the HR Manager when a DBS check is required for a role which is to be recruited to, so that the correct documentation can be used as part of the recruitment process; - b) Discuss with the HR Manager if uncertain whether a check is required to ensure appropriate checks are carried out.

-8.4 In liaison with the relevant authorities, the Safeguarding Officer will refer someone to the DBS if they:
+In liaison with the relevant authorities, the Safeguarding Officer will refer someone to the DBS if they: